-The scope of this report is to promote market discipline and to improve transparency of market participants as per the regulation (EU) 2019/2033 (the Investment Firm Regulation, "IFR") of the European Parliament and of the Council on the prudential requirements of investment firms.
+The scope of this report is to promote market discipline and to improve transparency of market participants as per the regulation Regulation (EU) 2019/2033 (the Investment Firm Regulation, "IFR") of the European Parliament and of the Council on the prudential requirements of investment firms.

 The Report has been prepared in accordance with the regulatory regime for investment firms, namely the IFR and the IFD as well as the relevant provisions of the Law 165(I)/2021 "The Prudential Supervisions for Investment Firms Law of 2021" (the "Law") and the Law 164(I)/2021, amending Law 97(I)/2021, "The Capital Adequacy Investment Firms Law of 2021".
-Relevant qualitative and quantitative information is disclosed in line with the EBA Draft Implementing Technical Standards on reporting requirements for investment firms under Article 54(3) and on disclosures requirements under Article 49(2) of Regulation (EU) 2019/2033 ('EBA/ITS/2021/02').
+Relevant qualitative and quantitative information is disclosed in line with the "Commission Implementing Regulation (EU) 2021/2284 on reporting requirements for investment firms under Article 54(3) and on disclosures requirements under Article 49(2) of Regulation (EU) 2019/2033".

-The information contained in this report is audited by the Firm's External Auditors and published on the Company's website on an annual basis.
+The information contained in this report is published on the Company's website on an annual basis.
 The Company is making the disclosures on a solo basis pursuant to the Pillar III disclosure requirements as laid out in Part Six of the IFR.